REI’s New Distribution Center Signals Significant Growth Throughout Midwest, East Coast, and South

 In 2021, REI invested $102,000 into 17 organizations including Appalachian Mountain Bike Club, Friends of the Smokies, Overton Park Conservancy, Southeastern Climbers Coalition, and Tennessee Scenic Rivers Association.

-“Even before we are fully operational, we look forward to becoming an involved partner in Lebanon and beyond,” says Best.
+“Even before we are fully operational, we look forward to becoming an involved partner in Lebanon and beyond,” said Best.